 Held on March 28, on the Nottingham Belfry, the development used to be a sell-out match with 130 convention delegates and 38 exhibitor stands.

 The keynote speaker on the convention used to be The Rt.
 Hon. the Lord Deben (John Selwyn Gummer), formerSecretary of State for the Environment and chairman of the Committee on Climate Change, a task he has held since 2012.

-Lord Deben told delegates: “We’ve always underestimated and underrated water.
+Lord Deben advised delegates: “We’ve always underestimated and underrated water.
 Water is a sacred symbol of every world religion – everyone takes it seriously.
 What your industry does is close to the hearts of people.
 They have deeper feelings about water than sometimes they’d admit.
 But we are running out of water.
 We are experiencing not climate change but climate disruption.”

 “You provide water in a way that is particularly valuable in today’s world.
 We are going to have to change the way we carry goods in terms of our packaging.
 You have a plastic bottle but it is reused again and again and again.
 Plastic can be valuable if it is reused and reused.
 The watercooler is essential for providing water sustainably.”

 With connection with consequences being imposed through the federal government to discourage acquire of single-use plastics, Lord Deben mentioned: “At the heart of any environmental change is making it easier to be good and more difficult to be bad.
 The chancellor is putting a price on doing the wrong thing.
 Your industry needs to tell the story.
 People who make the decisions about whether they have your product see it as a luxury not a necessity.”